meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error happens when no query parameters are given when a task cancelation request is send.
+This error happens when no query parameters are given when a task cancelation or a task deletion request is sent.

 ### Error Definition